46 areas in 14 countries

 Sites join the IUCN Green List by committing to achieving its standard.
 They become certified once they demonstrate a high bar of environmental and social performance.
 The IUCN Green List Standard addresses four themes: good governance, sound design and planning, effective management, and positive conservation outcomes.

-The process from application to certification can take up to five years.
+The time from application to certification depends on the management quality of the site at the time of application.
+Sites choose when they are ready for evaluation, and have up to a maximum of five years to achieve certification, which is valid for a five year period.
 During that time, sites are regularly evaluated and reviewed against a set of demanding criteria.
 Enrolled sites therefore benefit from expert guidance on how to improve their performance and impacts.
 They also become part of a network, fostering exchange and learning among conservation practitioners.

 - Lista Verde de Áreas Protegidas y Conservadas de la UICN (IUCN South America regional office)